-We use a set of policies, targets, certification, standards and programmes – all underpinned by robust governance – to create the desired outcomes relating to ten high priority risks and opportunities.
+We use a set of policies, targets, certification, standards and programmes – all underpinned by robust governance – to create the desired outcomes relating to fifteen high priority risks and opportunities.

 Underpinning this policy are the following core commitments to ensure traceable and sustainably produced palm oil: